LITW-Refined/EZStorage/README.md

 ## Remarks

 This mod is intented to be a compact storage solution, and not an automated storage network.
-As of right now, I do not want to include any features like filtered output, network cables, external monitors, wireless access, or anything else remeniscent of Applied Energistics.
-Any issues created as requests for these features will be immediately closed.
+As of right now, I'm not going to include any features like filtered output, network cables, external monitors, or anything else remeniscent of Applied Energistics.
+If you have an idea how such features would fit nicely in vanilla worlds, feel free to open an issue for discussion.
+Contribution are also welcome.

 ## Contribution